SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 [^fordiscussion]: This imposes a normative change to the use of `software_id` in RFC7591, where "the 'software_id' `SHOULD` remain the same for all instances of the client software."
 Here we are basically requiring a client software instance to have different software ids for different client configurations.
 Is there a better solution?

 This countermeasure can be considered an actionable approach to mitigating the "Counterfeit Resource Server" threat (see "Access Token Phishing by Counterfeit Resource Server" in {{Section 4.9.1 of !RFC9700}}) within the context of open ecosystems.
+It is complementary to general defenses for access token misuses, such as sender-constrained and audience-restricted access tokens as specified in {{Section 4.10 of !RFC9700}}.

 # Security Considerations {#Security}